vuanhtuan1012/deep-learning-with-pytorch/syllabus.md

 # Deep Learning with PyTorch: Zero to GANs

+- [Lesson 1](#lesson-1---pytorch-basics-and-gradient-descent): PyTorch Basics and Gradient Descent
+- [Assignment 1](#assignment-1---all-about-torchtensor): All About torch.Tensor
+- [Lesson 2](#lesson-2---working-with-images-and-logistic-regression): Working with Images and Logistic Regression
+- [Assignment 2](#assignment-2---train-your-first-model): Train Your First Model
+- [Lesson 3](#lesson-3---training-deep-neural-networks-on-a-gpu): Training Deep Neural Networks on a GPU
+- [Assignment 3](#assignment-3---feed-forward-neural-networks): Feed Forward Neural Networks
+- [Lesson 4](#lesson-4---image-classification-with-convolutional-neural-networks): Image Classification with Convolutional Neural Networks
+- [Lesson 5](#lesson-5---data-augmentation-regularization--resnets): Data Augmentation, Regularization & ResNets
+- [Lesson 6](#lesson-6---generative-adversarial-networks-and-transfer-learning): Generative Adversarial Networks and Transfer Learning
+- [Course Project](#course-project---train-a-deep-learning-model-from-scratch): Train a Deep Learning Model from Scratch

 ## Course Project - Train a Deep Learning Model from Scratch

 For the course project, you will pick a dataset of your choice and apply the concepts learned in this course to train deep learning models end-to-end with PyTorch, experimenting with different hyperparameters & metrics.

-Find a dataset online (see the "Where to Find Datasets" section below)
+Find a dataset online (see the [Where to Find Datasets](#where-to-find-datasets) section below)

 - Understand and describe the modeling objective clearly
 - What type of data is it? (images, text, audio, etc.)